couchand/tt06-16bit-cpu/docs/info.md

 ## How it works

-A little 16-bit CPU accumulator machine.
+Couch's One-Register Accumulator machine, 16-bit width.

 ## How to test